-The E-Business Point of Contact (E-Biz POC) at the applicant organization must log into Grants.gov to confirm the applicant organization's Authorized Organization Representative (AOR.)
-The E-Biz POC will need the Marketing Partner Identification Number (MPIN) password obtained when registering with the System for Award Management (SAM) to complete this step.
+The E-Business Point of Contact (E-Biz POC) at the applicant organization must log into Grants.gov to confirm the applicant organization's AOR.
+The E-Biz POC will need the Marketing Partner Identification Number (MPIN) password obtained when registering with SAM to complete this step.
 This step must be completed prior to submitting the application.

 DOJ has made a collection of self-guided training resources to help JustGrants users.

 Training materials include self-guided eLearning videos, which are supplemented by job aid reference guides and infographics that provide further clarification, definitions, and visual representations of unique system processes and information.
 Access the Training Overview page on the JustGrants Resources website for all training-related resources.

 Each OJJDP solicitation includes an Application Checklist to help you prepare your application for funding.